 2020 has been a difficult year for many students and for many different reasons.
-In recognition of this, the University of Washington has allowed students to change their spring, summer, and autumn 2020 grades to S/NS (Satisfactory / Non-satisfactory) grading.
+In recognition of this, the University of Washington has allowed students to change their spring 2020 through summer 2021 numerical grades to S/NS (Satisfactory / Non-satisfactory) grading instead.

 Courses from these quarters in which students earn an 'S' grade will count for major-specific degree requirements.
 These courses also will count as the prerequisites for other courses, even if the other course would normally require a minimum numerical grade.
 This is in contrast to the normal University policy which indicates that S/NS grades cannot count for degree requirements other than the 180-credit minimum needed to earn an undergraduate degree.